Your Last Line of Defense against ransomware

 New strains of ransomware can disable endpoint protection, AV, firewalls, and even backup solutions before encryption starts.
 What do you do if your perimeter and endpoint protection is breached?
 RC focus to protect your data storages; not your endpoints.
 You already have protection in place on your computers and endpoints, but what do you have to stop ongoing illegitimate encryption on file shares?

 RC is the answer.
-It detects and responds the very second encryption begins on file shares, providing your IT team a critical Last Line of Defense.
+It detects and responds the very second illegitimate encryption and file corruption begins on file shares, providing your IT team a critical Last Line of Defense.

 A Different Approach